moothes/A2S-v2/readme.md

  ```--vals``` is formated as two characters.
  The first character means the task: (RGB[c], RGB-D[d], RGB-T[t] and video[o].)
  The second character means training[r] or test[e] sets.
- For example, ''cr'' incidates the train sets of the RGB SOD task, ''oe'' indicates the test sets of the VSOD task.
+ For example, ''cr'' incidates the training sets of the RGB SOD task, ''oe'' indicates the test sets of the VSOD task.
  ```--trset``` defines the training sets of different tasks used for training, similar with the first character of ```--vals```.
  More details please refer to ```data.py```.